tulios/kafkajs/README.md

 ### <a name="consuming-messages-each-batch"></a> eachBatch

-Some use cases requires dealing with batches directly.
+Some use cases require dealing with batches directly.
 This handler will feed your function batches and provide some utility functions to give your code more flexibility: `resolveOffset`, `heartbeat`, and `isRunning`.
 All resolved offsets will be automatically committed after the function is executed.

 Be aware that using `eachBatch` directly is considered a more advanced use case as compared to using `eachMessage`, since you will have to understand how session timeouts and heartbeats are connected.